 The Lazy (Wo)man’s Chicken Pho

 What do you get when you combine a love for noodle soup with sheer laziness?
 This recipe for a lazy (wo)man’s chicken pho.
-I love this recipe because it’s super easy, fresh, high in protein, and not as MSG-filled as the original.
+I love this recipe because it’s super easy, fresh, delicious, and high in protein.
 I made it up one night after my husband was sick and we had ordered him a “thai chicken noodle soup” that tasted a lot like pho.
 If you got a hankering though and can’t get to a good place for a bowl, this will definitely hit the spot – and you can make it all in under 20 minutes (promise!).
 My husband, my biggest fan (and critic) even says: “the flavors are spot on!” every time we have it.

 Traditionally, pho broth is patiently and slowly simmered for hours and is a concoction of beef bones, oxtails, flank steak, charred onion, charred ginger and spices.
 For a more intense flavor, the bones may still have beef on them.
 According to wikipedia, “pho was originally sold at dawn and dusk by roaming street vendors, who shouldered mobile kitchens on carrying poles.
 From the pole hung two wooden cabinets, one housing a cauldron over a wood fire, the other storing noodles, spices, cookware, and space to prepare a bowl of pho.